 This system may have worked more effectively had Illinois not experienced significant volatility in the size of its eligible retail customer load.
 But it did, primarily for the following reason: upon the establishment of the IPA in 2007, the General Assembly required that the electric utilities enter into relatively long-term energy supply contracts (known as the "swap contracts") to serve eligible retail customer load.
-But in the years that followed, energy prices plummeted in the wholesale market, and these agreements served to inflate the default supply rate well above that which could be offered by a competitive supplier.
-From 2011 to 2013, massive waves of default supply customers switched to

-ARES, often through opt-out municipal aggregation (municipalities, whether individually or in a coalition with others, leveraging economies of scale to negotiate favorable electric supply rates for their residents, under authority of Section 1-92 of the Act), and eligible retail customer load dwindled-with the annual available renewable resources budget declining correspondingly.
+But In the years that followed, energy prices plummeted in the wholesale market, and these agreements served to inflate the default supply rate well above that which could be offered by a competitive supplier.
+From 2011 to 2013, massive waves of default supply customers switched to ARES, often through opt-out municipal aggregation (municipalities, whether individually or in a coalition with others, leveraging economies of scale to negotiate favorable electric supply rates for their residents, under authority of Section 1-92 of the Act), and eligible retail customer load dwindled-with the annual available renewable resources budget declining correspondingly.

 As part of its 2009 Annual Procurement Plan, the Agency proposed, and the Commission approved, a procurement for "bundled" (energy and REC) long-term contracts from renewable energy suppliers.
-These contracts were executed through a 2010 procurement event, with winning suppliers receiving 20 year bundled contracts to help meet future years' targets in the RPS.
-While this helped facilitate significant new renewable energy development in Illinois (especially in the form of wind projects), it also provided a floor of annual payment obligations under the renewable resources budget for future years.
+These (known as the Long-Term Power Purchase Agreements, or "LTPPAs").
+The LTPPA contracts were executed through a 2010 procurement event, with winning suppliers receiving 20 year bundled contracts to help meet future years' RPS targets in the RPS.
+While this procurement helped facilitate significant new renewable energy development in Illinois (especially in the form of wind projects), it also provided a floor of annual payment obligations under the renewable resources budget for future years.

-As the annual renewable resources budget declined due to customer switching, not only was funding unavailable to conduct additional renewable energy resource procurements, funding was no longer available to meet the full commitments in the Long-Term Power Purchase Agreements ("LTPPAs") described above-resulting in two years in which ComEd's LTPPAs were curtailed, or payment not made through the renewable resources budget for the full expected output.
-And while some load has switched back to default supply service in recent years, future budget uncertainty made entering into any additional long-term agreements unworkable (especially if such contracts were junior to the existing 2010 LTPPAs).
-As a result, outside of distributed generation ("DG") procurements (which were statutorily required to be at least 5 year contracts) the Agency's annual procurement plans after the 2010 LTPPAs proposed only the procurement of one-year contracts to meet each upcoming delivery year's renewable energy resource obligations-as the Agency simply did not and could not have visibility into budgets available in future years.
+As the annual renewable resources budget declined due to customer switching, not only was funding unavailable to conduct additional renewable energy resource procurements, funding was no longer available to meet the full commitments inof the Long-Term Power Purchase Agreements ("LTPPAs") described above-resulting in two years in which ComEd's LTPPAs were curtailed, or payment not made through the renewable resources budget for the full expected output.
+And while some load has switched back to default supply service in recent years, future budget uncertainty made entering into any additional long-term agreements unworkable (especially if such contracts were to be junior in priority to the existing 2010 LTPPAs).
+As a result Because the Agency could not have visibility into budgets available in future years, outside of targeted distributed generation ("DG") procurements (which were statutorily required to be at least 5 year contracts)), the Agency's annual procurement plans after the 2010 LTPPAs proposed only the procurement of one-year contracts to meet each upcoming delivery year's renewable energy resource obligations-as the Agency simply did not and could not have visibility into budgets available in future years.
+As obtaining financing for developing new facilities generally required revenue certainty over a long period, this short-term focus left the prior RPS as an ineffective (or "broken") tool for facilitating the development of new renewable energy generation.